 Kanaha Beach Park

-Not only does the Kanahâ Beach Park have family vibes, but there’s a wide variety of activities to try for the whole family including kite surfing, windsurfing, canoeing, mountain biking, camping, picnicking, fishing, helicopter tours, and beach volleyball, among other activities.
+Not only does the Kanahâ Beach Park have family vibes, but there’s a wide variety of activities for the whole family, including kite surfing, windsurfing, canoeing, mountain biking, camping, picnicking, fishing, helicopter tours, and beach volleyball.

 The headquarters of the Lae’ula O Kai Canoe Club is found at the beachfront pavilion.

-The beach is accessed easily from Hana Highway 36, with ample parking available, and is within walking distance to the Kahului Airport.
+The beach is easily accessed from Hana Highway 36, with ample parking available.
+It is also within walking distance of the Kahului Airport.

 Polipoli Spring State Recreation Area

-Polipoli Spring State Recreation Area is one of the two state-managed parks that are found in Maui, the other being Waiʻanapanapa.
+Polipoli Spring State Recreation Area is one of two state-managed parks in Maui, the other being Waiʻanapanapa.

 Despite this fact, both of these parks are completely different.